-We achieve breakthroughs because of restraints, not because of profundity.
+We achieve breakthroughs because of restraints, not because of endless options.

-There’s a reason we feel happy when someone removes the cashews at a party; given a choice, we’d keep chowing down on them.
+There’s a reason we feel satisfied when someone removes the cashews at a party; it eliminates the temptation to snack on them.

-A surfeit of choice creates self-control problems.
-When we have a limited offer on what we can use, eat, etc., we’re more careful in our entire approach.
+When we have a limited offer or altogether remove what we can use, eat, etc., we’re more cautious in our entire approach.

-Constriction is a passport to better decision making, a challenge of a challenge, that forces us to innovate or cope with what we already have.
+Constriction is a life-enhancing passport to better decision making, a challenge of a challenge that forces us to cope with what we already have.

 Less is best, and more.
 Everything else appears as a nice-to-have pleasant surprise.